The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 When to shift from national guidance to route-specific checks

-Use this guide while you are still trying to understand the price logic for Montenegro as a whole.
+Stay with the guide while you are still trying to understand the price logic for Montenegro as a whole.

 Shift to route-specific confirmation once you know: